AnahitaSedighiKasmaei/Search-pattern-in-client-and-server-with-socket-programming/README.md

 > argv[2]= file1(Relative or absolute path of the first file)
 > argv[3]= file2 (Relative or absolute path of the second file)

-Ex: $ dgrep hello sample.txt test.txt
+Ex: $ ./dgrep peace file1.txt file2.txt

 Validations:
 > If either file1 or file2 cannot be found by the client, the client program is